pereGelabert/starter-academic3/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm Geographer and Master in Geographic Information System (GIS) and Remote sensing (RS).
-My master thesis was focused on the estimation of forest structural diversity differences in landscapes affected by fires using LiDAR- Airborne Laser scanning data.
-Nowadays, I'm doing a PhD in Biodiversity and Landscape Ecology at Forest Planning and Landscape Analysis Laboratory of the University of Lleida giving support to IMAGINE project.
-My current work focuses on to analyze and quantify landscape changes produced in Pyrenees pastoral ecosystems through remote sensing imagery.
-I'm also involved in the generation of several GIS and RS products related to landscape analysis.
+I am a Geographer and MSc in Geographic Information System (GIS) and Remote sensing (RS).
+Nowadays, I’m doing a PhD in Forest Remote Sensing at Forest Planning and Landscape Analysis Laboratory of the University of Lleida under IMAGINE project and University funding.
+My current work focuses on to analyze and quantify landscape changes in the Pyrenees through decades using remote sensing data.
+I’m also involved in the GIS and RS generation and manipulation data related to landscape analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://cvn.fecyt.es/editor/cvnOnline/0000-0001-8020-4932" "newtab" >}}cv{{< /staticref >}}.